pierre-24/stdlite/docs/theory.md

     $$(ij|BB)_J = \sum_A^N q_A^{ij}\,(AA|BB)_J \text{ and } (ia|BB)_K = \sum_A^N q_A^{ia}\,(AA|BB)_K,$$

-    so that a scalar product leads to the value of the different integrals.
+    so that a scalar product leads to the value of the different ops_integrals.
 For example,

     $$(ia|jb)' \approx \sum_{B}^N (ia|BB)_K\,q_B^{jb}.$$